From Sacred Land to Future Housing

 “This is an incredible and significant opportunity for NAYA and the Native community,” said NAYA’s CEO Oscar Arana (Chichimeca).
 “This will positively change the future of our work and organization.
 We believe this moment can help define what meaningful land return looks like in an urban city, not just acknowledgment, but action that creates long-term stability, healing, and opportunity.”

-The NAYA Board of Directors unanimously authorized moving forward with accepting the property, signaling strong alignment around a development vision centered on permanence, dignity, and intergenerational care.
-Early plans include the creation of permanently affordable housing, with a focus on Elder housing, potentially in the form of condominium-style homes that remain accessible across generations.
+The NAYA Board of Directors is preparing to accept the property, signaling strong alignment around a development vision centered on permanence, dignity, and intergenerational care.
+Early plans include the creation of permanently affordable housing, with a focus on Elder housing

 The Oregon Synod’s decision emerges from years of discernment, theological reflection, and engagement with Indigenous leaders.
 The church’s history, like many institutions in the United States, is intertwined with displacement, colonization, and systemic inequities, including settlement patterns shaped by land dispossession and racial exclusion.